 Karla has co-authored the book, “My Family, My Self,” The Latino Guide to Emotional Well-Being.
 Hazelden Publications, 2014.

-Carter Elliott has over 30 years of experience in the non-profit sector at the local, regional and national levels.
-He is passionate about addressing and solving challenges that our most vulnerable populations face every day.
+Carter Elliott has over 30 years of experience in the non-profit sector at the local, regional, and national levels.
+He is passionate about addressing and solving the challenges that our most vulnerable populations face every day.